Criticism of Christianity: Internal consistency

 Infallibility refers to the original texts of the Bible, and all mainstream scholars acknowledge the potential for human error in transmission and translation; yet, through use of textual criticism modern (critical) copies are considered to "faithfully represent the original", and our understanding of the original language sufficiently well for accurate translation.
 The opposing view is that there is too much corruption, or translation too difficult, to agree with modern texts.

 Unfulfilled prophecy

 Hundreds of years before the time of Jesus, Jewish prophets promised that a messiah would come.
 Judaism claims that Jesus did not fulfill these prophecies.
-Other skeptics usually claim that the prophecies are either vague or unfulfilled, or that the Old Testament writings influenced the composition of New Testament narratives.
+Other skeptics usually claim that the prophecies are either vague or unfulfilled, or that the Hebrew Bible influenced the composition of New Testament narratives.
 Christian apologists claim that Jesus fulfilled these prophecies, which they argue are nearly impossible to fulfill by chance.
-Many Christians anticipate the Second Coming of Jesus, when he will fulfill the rest of Messianic prophecy, such as the Last Judgment, the general resurrection, establishment of the Kingdom of God, and the Messianic Age (see the article on Preterism for contrasting Christian views).
+Many Christians anticipate the Second Coming of Jesus, during which he is expected to fulfill the rest of what they believe are messianic prophecies, such as the Last Judgment, the resurrection of the dead, establishment of the Kingdom of God, and the Messianic Age.